danieldanielecki/DEX-TON-Contest/README.md

 ## TODO Raduan

 Add linting to `package.json`, make sure you're using Prettier with settings of 2 spaces for indents, so after you'll implement it the code won't change too much.

+## TODO Katarzyna

+Please add mobile responsive header with hamburger menu and animation.
+The menu should have 5 routers links: home, create-pool, exchange-token, liquidity-from-pool, and pool-statistics.